 (a) Consignment of operations

 The Group consigns in whole or part to subcontractors customer sales activities, retention and acquisition of customers, and network construction and maintenance mainly for telecommunications services, along with the execution of other related operations.
 In addition, the Group's information search services make use of other companies' search engines and paid search advertising distribution systems.
-The Group conducts credit investigations when it selects subcontractors and regularly monitors their results of operations and other conditions, as well as conducting regular operation audits, after entering the contract.
-If these subcontractors (including their directors and employees, or related parties) are unable to execute operations in line with the Group's expectations, or if the information of the Group or its customers is obtained without authorization or used outside of its purpose and so forth, it could have an impact on the Group's business development.
+When selecting suppliers, including subcontractors, the Group evaluate and select suppliers in accordance with our purchasing rules.
+At the time of commencement of new business transactions, the Company conclude a basic transaction agreement that incorporates the supplier's compliance with our Supplier Ethics and Rules of Conduct.
+Even after commencement of business transactions, the Group strive to reduce risks in the supply chain by establishing a PDCA cycle that includes conducting risk assessments through Sustainability Procurement Survey, evaluating suppliers and identifying issues, and conducting interviews with suppliers.
+If these subcontractors (including their directors and employees, or related parties) are unable to execute operations in line with the Group's expectations, or if a human rights infringement-related issue occurs, such as a case where the information of the Group or its customers is obtained without authorization or used outside of its purpose and so forth, it could have an impact on the Group's business development.

-Moreover, any damage to the credibility or corporate image of these subcontractors, to whom the Group consigns the services and products, would also have a negative impact on the Group's credibility or corporate image.
+Moreover, any damage to the credibility or corporate image of these subcontractors, to whom the Group consigns the services and products, as a result of the kind of incident described above would also have a negative impact on the Group's credibility or corporate image.
 This could hinder business development and the retention and acquisition of customers, which could impact the Group's business development, financial position and results of operations.

 Furthermore, if these subcontractors should fail to comply with laws and regulations, the Group could receive a warning or administrative guidance from the regulatory authorities, or be investigated for non-fulfillment of its supervisory responsibility, and the Group's credibility or corporate image could deteriorate as a result, making it difficult to retain and acquire customers.
 These could impact the Group's business development, financial position and results of operations.